 Tornadoes are the most violent type of storm that occurs in the United States.
 You want to know the effect of tornadoes, including loss of life, injuries, property damage, and financial loss, in each state and county.
 You have access to tornado locations across the United States, but you need a better way to visualize your data within the boundaries of your choice.
 You can aggregate your tornado data into state and county boundaries and normalize your data by population to find the areas most affected by tornadoes.

-If your portal is configured to use Living Atlas content, you can use the state and county Living Atlas layers, which include population data, to aggregate the tornado data used in the workflow.
+If your organization is configured to use ArcGIS Living Atlas of the World content, you can use the state and county ArcGIS Living Atlas layers, which include population data, to aggregate the tornado data used in the workflow, Twister!
+United States tornadoes.

 Aggregate Points is designed to collect and summarize point features within a set of boundaries.
 The input parameters must include points to be aggregated and aggregation areas.